MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-operationalize-deploy-consume.md

 #ms.custom: ""
 ---

-# What does it mean to deploy and consume analytics for Data Scientists
+# What does it mean to deploy and consume analytics?

 **Applies to:  Microsoft R Server 9.x**